 A central part of the festive season is the Christmas tree, and who says you can’t have more than one?!
-Or if the traditional green tree and baubles isn’t quite your style, then this is a great alternative.
-In this stunning but extremely in expensive DIY, we are creating a mini tabletop timber Christmas tree, perfect for the mantle, dining table or window sill.
-The tree has a bit of a scandi-minimal vibe and will compliment any other decorations you have around the house.
+Or if the traditional green tree and baubles aren’t quite your style, then this is a great alternative.
+In this stunning but extremely inexpensive DIY, we are creating a mini tabletop timber Christmas tree, perfect for the mantle, dining table or window sill.
+The tree has a bit of a scandi-minimal vibe and will complement any other decorations you have around the house.

 Once you have the 14 lengths cut, drill a hole, slightly bigger than 1/2″, through the centre of each piece.

 To create the base of the tree, cut 2 x 220mm length pieces from the 18mm x 60mm timber plank.
 Create a 60mm wide x 9mm deep recess in the centre of each piece (half the thickness of the plank).
 Then, clamp the two base pieces together and drill a hole in the centre slightly bigger than 1/2″.
 Then remove the camp and separate the two base pieces and, in the piece that will sit on the bottom, drill a hole approximately 22mm in diameter.

 Grab the base piece with the larger hole, and using a hammer, gently tap a nut into the hole.
 Apply some glue if the nut is not securely fitted in the hole.
 Place the second base piece on top; they should interlock and sit flush against each other.